-While knowing to write and read in Portuguese is great, it’s even more worthwhile knowing what native speakers are saying.
-It’s even more interesting when the locals of whichever region you’re visiting can understand you.
-To be confident with a Brazilian accent, (mainly the Carioca and Sao Paulo accents), the best solution is to immerse yourself in 100% Brazilian TV shows — a very effective and entertaining (let’s be honest here) method to quickly learn Brazilian Portuguese.
-Below, we have chosen some of the best TV in Brazil and described how they can help you learn the language.
+While knowing how to read and write in Portuguese is great, it’s more worthwhile to practice your listening skills so you know what native speakers are saying.
+And it’s even more interesting when the locals of whichever region you’re visiting can understand you when speaking a foreign language.
+To be confident with a Brazilian accent, (mainly the Carioca and São Paulo accents), the best solution is to immerse yourself in 100% Brazilian TV shows – a very effective and entertaining (let’s be honest here) method to quickly learn the language.

 The Best Brazilian TV Shows for Learning Portuguese

 We’ve done our homework (if you can call watching hours and hours of TV “homework”) and have selected some of the best TV in Brazil for you!
 We also describe how each series can help you learn Portuguese more quickly.

 (broadcast in Brazil from March to October 2012)

 When the president changes her agenda due to a TV series, you know it’s a good one.
 Avenida Brasil is a modern telenovela.
 In other words, it’s a mix between a soap opera and a mini-series.

 The main character, Rita, loses her mother at a very young age and grows up with her father and rather cruel stepmother.
 Rita’s life falls apart when she sees this lady in the arms of another man.
 Right as she’s about to tell her father everything, totally unexpectedly, he’s run over by a car and dies.
 The stepmother leaves her at the city dump, a locale well known to the homeless in her city.
 Several years later, Rita takes revenge.
 She goes back to her stepmother’s house, under the guise of a cook named Nina, and will do anything to get revenge.